 Best Hoka Shoes For Plantar Fasciitis: Podiatrist Recommended

-In general, they are considered good for plantar fasciitis because of their thick layer of foam that absorbs impact while still providing a good level of support.
+In general, Hoka shoes are considered good for plantar fasciitis because of their thick layer of foam that absorbs impact while still providing a good level of support.

 However, Hoka shoes cannot cure plantar fasciitis; they can only alleviate its symptoms.